ntrongkha/fh/README.md

 # FH

-A deadly simple tool to find a file name by its hash.
+A deadly simple tool to find a file by its hash.

 ```
   -algo string